 For non-community water systems that serve schools, factories, childcare facilities, and offices can contact the non-community systems.
 This can help you determine the level of copper as detected in the system.
 Meanwhile, resorts, restaurants, and campgrounds are not required to test their water for copper.

 In sum, copper is used in various products, especially in water pipes.
-Through time, the water can corrode with the pipes, which make your drinking water at risk of contamination.
+Through time, the water can corrode with the pipes, which puts your drinking water at risk of contamination.

 Meanwhile, low levels of copper have no health effects on the body.
-In fact, it is needed to have good health.
+It is needed to have good health.
 However, when copper exceeds 1,300 milligrams per liter as required by EPA, it can cause adverse effects to the body.
 Further studies are needed to be done with different age groups.

 Meanwhile, there are ways you can do to minimize copper in the drinking water.
 You can flush the water, have it tested, or invest in a gravity filter like the Berkey Water Filtration system.
-Overall, you must prioritize the health of your family for peace of mind.
+Overall, it would be best if you prioritized the health of your family for peace of mind.